 Just make sure that the box mix is quality.
 Serving canned frosting over a tasty cake will automatically make it taste homemade.

 Serve It On Cupcakes

 The same thing goes for cupcakes.
 If you have a delicious baked good, people will not question whether it was bought at the store or made at home; they’ll just enjoy it.
-Dazzle your guests with a little spin on this dessert by serving German chocolate frosting on cupcakes.
+Dazzle your guests with a little spin on this dessert by serving German chocolate cake frosting on cupcakes.
 It’s just as easy as baking a cake, and it’ll totally have that homemade flavor.

-Now, to really make your German chocolate frosting taste homemade and not canned, frost your baked goods in layers.
+Now, to really make your German chocolate cake frosting taste homemade and not canned, frost your baked goods in layers.
 Although this is an advanced step, it’s achievable with some tips.

-First things first, make sure you’re baking your cakes in sheets.
+First things first, make sure you’re baking your cakes on sheets.
 Don’t cut a thick cake and frost in between.
 The crumbles will be a nightmare.
 Instead, bake multiple think cakes and stack them.

 Because German chocolate frosting already has so much texture to it, you’re not going to be able to spread it as smoothly as you would a buttercream frosting.
 Instead, just spoon it onto the cake and have thick layers with rough edges.
 Your only goal is to have a sticky layer of frosting for your next layer of cake to stick to.

 Use the imperfections to your advantage.
 Most homemade frosting jobs aren’t beautiful, so don’t focus on making it look professional.
 Just give it your best effort, and since it looks homemade, it’ll probably taste homemade, too.